alexpovel/latex-cookbook/README.md

 ---
-title: "LaTeX, GitLab and Continuous Integration"
+title: "LaTeX, GitLab and Continuous Delivery"
 author: [Alex Povel]
 date: "2020"
 subject: "Presenting the advantages and a workflow using LaTeX and GitLab"